gdcutting/nwdataconsulting_website/content/reading/papers/_index.md

 <br>

-**This is a categoried list of important data-related papers (primarily in AI / ML, with some others mixed in).
+**This is a categorized list of important data-related papers (primarily in AI / ML, with some others mixed in).
 Click the links below to jump to categories:**

 <center>
 <h2><a href = "#historical">Historical</a> &nbsp;